gabbo89/EEA2024-2025/docs/2a_Bismark_file_descr.md

 [Back to the tutorial](https://gabbo89.github.io/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.html#bismark-bam)

 <a id="meth_extract"></a>
+# Bismark methylation extractor

-It will produce a strand-specific output which will use the following abbreviations in the output file name that indicate the strand the alignment came from:
+`bismark_methylation_extractor` will produce a strand-specific output which will use the following abbreviations in the output file name that indicate the strand the alignment came from:

 > OT    - original `TOP` strand
 > CTOT  - complementary to original `TOP` strand